-Whether through novel, play, or film, the Phantom of the Opera has captivated fans for years with its compelling tale and resounding soundtrack.
+Spoilers ahead.
+Whether through novel, play, or film, The Phantom of the Opera has captivated fans for years with its compelling tale and resounding soundtrack.
 We enjoy juxtaposing the twisted romance of the Phantom and Christine with the pure love between her and Raoul.

 Love Never Dies